threewebcode/W3/guide/vim.md

 The autocommands can be managed by the command line and the command name is autocmd.
 The command executed in the command mode is prefixed with `do` word.
 The current file information can be obtained from the file command.

+The column and row could be figured out when the cursor is known.
+The expression is evaluated and found the matched text around the cursor.
+The character is insert command.
+The different character means different insert commands.
+The insert command can be insert, replace and append.
+The edit command can happen in the visual mode.
+The first letter is `g` character.
+One function is used to support all kinds of edit modes.